yolosec/deadcodeBlog/_posts/2016-11-05-Wardriving-Bratislava-10-2016.markdown

 The fun thing on 2 guys in the car going 10 kmph in the middle of the night in the dark streets is that you either look as a drug dealer or looking for one.
-At one dark street two weird hooded guys started approaching us, maybe thinking one of the two above so we decided to another place.
+At one dark street two weird hooded guys started approaching us, maybe thinking one of the two above so we decided to move another place.
 We did encounter a police car whatsoever during the experiment.

 ## Results